-She is available to discuss anything related to music industry navigation including artist development, branding, licensing, co-writing, production, networking, fundraising, radio promotions and mental health.
+Robyn joins the Music Mentors program to provide consultation and assistance with questions concerning: anything related to music industry navigation including artist development, branding, licensing, co-writing, production, networking, fundraising, radio promotions and mental health.

 Corner Brook, NFL

-Nigel joins the Career Tracks program to provide consultation and assistance with questions including: booking and touring, national and international showcasing, grant writing, self-management, album release planning, marketing, business plan development, campus radio, and publicity.
+Nigel joins the Music Mentors program to provide consultation and assistance with questions including: booking and touring, national and international showcasing, grant writing, self-management, album release planning, marketing, business plan development, campus radio, and publicity.

 Melissa MacMaster, has gained valuable business management experience from her previous roles working in Atlantic Canada’s entrepreneurial eco-system and start-up community for over 7 years where youth entrepreneurs start and grow their businesses, and also co-founding the Global Youth Innovation Network in Benin, West Africa.
 Transferring her high caliber business skill set to the music industry, Melissa successfully launched 902Hiphop operating as an artist management and music licensing and sync company.